 Diagnosis of cryptococcal meningitis is based on cryptococcal antigen tests and fungal culture; diagnostic yield with these tests is 80 to 90%.
 India ink preparation, which has a sensitivity of 50%, may also be used.
 Occasionally, diagnosis is extremely difficult and may require examination of multiple large (20 to 30 mL) amounts of CSF over a period of time.
 Tests for cryptococcal antigen and fungal culture should be done each time.

 Patients who have C. neoformans meningitis but do not have AIDS are traditionally treated with the synergistic combination of 5-fluorocytosine and amphotericin B. Patients with cryptococcal meningitis and AIDS are treated with amphotericin B plus flucytosine (if tolerated) followed by fluconazole.

-Coccidioides, Histoplasma, Blastomyces, Sporothrix, and Candida sp may all cause chronic meningitis similar to that caused by C. neoformans.
-Coccidioides sp are confined to the American Southwest (predominantly southern Utah, New Mexico, Arizona, and California).
-Histoplasma and Blastomyces sp occur predominantly in the central and eastern US.
+Coccidioides, Histoplasma, Blastomyces, Sporothrix, and Candida species may all cause chronic meningitis similar to that caused by C. neoformans.
+Coccidioides species are confined to the American Southwest (predominantly southern Utah, New Mexico, Arizona, and California).
+Histoplasma and Blastomyces species occur predominantly in the central and eastern US.
 Thus, if patients with subacute meningeal symptoms reside in or travel to this region, clinicians should suspect the appropriate fungal causes.